Alcatraz Prison Mysteries: Hauntings and Attempted Escapes at Alcatraz Island

 Another mysterious story, which is less scary, but still very much intriguing, is regarding the old lighthouse.
 The original lighthouse was torn down by the time Alcatraz Island became home to the prison.
 Yet some people believe that on foggy nights, the old lighthouse that had once stood on Alcatraz Island, reappears and lights the dark sky.

-If Alcatraz is truly haunted, most people believe it is by some of the ex-prisoners who died there.
+If Alcatraz is truly haunted, most people believe it is by some of the ex-prisoners who died there turning on the old lighthouse.
 One of the most famous ghosts being that of Al Capone.
 They claim to see white orbs around his old jail cell and hear banjo music, which is what he played shortly before he died.
 Although the question arises, why would Capone haunt Alcatraz, when he died in his house many miles away?
 Neurosyphilis took over his mind after he left the prison, and some feel maybe when he left, he left his soul behind.

 Probably one of the more peculiar supposed hauntings is by that of Abie Maldowitz.
 He was imprisoned as a hit man and otherwise was not well known.
 Many psychics have been drawn to Alcatraz, so it is no wonder that psychic Sylvia Brown was drawn there.
 One day when she was doing a reading, she came across a cell and claimed to feel a presence.
 She could only identify the presence by the name of Butcher with no exact information on him.
 So when old guards did research, they discovered that Abie Maldowitz was killed there.
 Maldowitz's nickname was "Butcher."